Biography

 Locally, he performed at the Chan Centre for the Performing Arts, the Vancouver Convention Centre, Tom Lee Music Concert Hall, Gateway Theatre, and Vancouver’s Queen Elizabeth Playhouse.
 Internationally, some of his performance venues include Basilica di San Pietro and Sala dei Notari in Perugia, Italy; Seattle’s Town Hall; Merkin Hall at Kaufman Music Center; and Carnegie Hall in New York.

 Not only does Brian excel musically, but he also excels academically and strives to invigorate his community.
 He is the founder and president of the Performing for A Difference Association (PFAD), which provides regular performance opportunities to aspiring musicians who wish to practice their performance skills.
-As president of PFAD, Brian organizes and hosts concerts at senior homes, emergency shelters, and a variety of other venues to provide music to those who appreciate music no less than anyone else but can access it the least.
-In partnership with the Canadian Cancer Society and four other national/international organizations, Brian has helped raise over 58,000 CAD for cancer research, homeless shelter resources, and music education through fundraisers.
-Brian is also the Co-Editor in Chief of his school newspaper, the Viking View, and his many poems and pieces of flash fiction have been published in international creative writing magazines.
-As an academic researcher, his ethnomusicological research has been published in the International Journal of High School Research.
-When Brian is not playing the piano, he enjoys reading and watching science fiction and high fantasy.
-He loves listening to music, from 70s Japanese funk to psychedelic rock, and wants to learn jazz improvisation.
+As president of PFAD since 2021, Brian organizes and hosts concerts at senior homes, emergency shelters, and a variety of other venues to provide music to those who appreciate music no less than anyone else but can access it the least. in partnership with the Canadian Cancer Society and four other national/international organizations, Brian has helped raise over 58,000 CAD for cancer research, homeless shelter resources, and music education through fundraisers.
+Brian has also founded the Greater Vancouver chapter of the Back to BACH Project in 2023 to promote a love for the fine arts in the next generation.
+Now, as the Director of Global Operations, he oversees and aids several Regional Directors with running their chapters of the organization, as well as manages global social media activities.